-This month we are seeing an increase in attack activity from prior month of about 31% and a decrease in critical attacks from prior month of about 26%.
+This month we are seeing a decrease in attack activity from prior month of about 29% and a decrease in critical attacks from prior month of about 26%.

-Most of the attacks are less than a minute and more than one hour and they target multiple ports, We also found a considerable amount of attacks to unregistered port (8545), most of these attacks are horizontal TCP scans.
+Most of the attacks are less than a minute and more than one hour and they target multiple ports.